-4. No later than April 1, 2023, notifies all restaurants in writing, that have an existing contract with the third-party food platform of the options described in Subsections D. and E. This written notification shall be available in each language spoken by approximately 1,000 or more Limited English Proficiency individuals in the City of Portland service area, as available on the City of Portland's website.
+4. Notifies all restaurants in writing, that have an existing contract with the thirdparty food platform of the options described in Subsections D. and E. This written notification must be available in each language spoken by approximately 1,000 or more limited English proficiency individuals in the Portland service area, as available on the City's website.